kalaspuff/tomodachi/README.rst

 Example of a microservice containerized in Docker 🐳
 ----------------------------------------------------
-Great ways to run microservices are usually to run them in containers, in clusters of compute nodes or as a serverless function that's started when called for.
-Here's an example of getting a ``tomodachi`` based service up and running in Docker.
+A great way to distribute and operate microservices are usually to run them in containers or even more interestingly, in clusters of compute nodes.
+Here follows an example of getting a ``tomodachi`` based service up and running in Docker.

 We're building the service' container image using just two small files, the ``Dockerfile`` and